-However, companies are not entitled to this discount, nor foreign residents who bought their property after 8 May 2012, and self-managed super funds (SMSF) only get a discount of one third.
+Companies are not entitled to this discount, nor are foreign residents who bought their property after 8 May 2012.
+Additionally, self-managed super funds (SMSFs) only get a discount of one third.

-HOW YOU CAN REDUCE YOUR CGT?
+HOW CAN YOU REDUCE YOUR CGT?

 There are a number of concessions and exemptions when it comes to paying CGT.
 Talk to your accountant about additional strategies to reduce you overall tax bill.
 We have included some of the main strategies you should consider.